ray-project/ray/doc/source/cluster/kubernetes/examples/image-resize-example.md

 # Image Resize Example

 In this guide, we show you how to run a sample Ray workload reading images from Google Cloud Storage and resizing them on Kubernetes infrastructure.
+The image resources are managed using Ray Data, a key component of the Ray ecosystem for handling large datasets.

 ## Step 1: Install the KubeRay operator